NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 Collaboration drives innovation.
 Open practices promote collaboration and knowledge sharing, allowing researchers to build upon existing work.
 This increases efficiency by reusing data, reducing costs, and avoiding duplicated work.
 This accelerates the pace of scientific discovery.

 Greater efficiency and speed.
-Open data practices also drive efficiency by enabling real-time, data-driven decision making (Adams, 2018; SPARC, n.d.).
+Open data practices also drive efficiency by enabling real-time, data-driven decision-making (Adams, 2018; SPARC, n.d.).
 The sharing of data reduces transaction costs; increases reproducibility and reuse of data; decreases redundancy; and drives greater transparency, heightened efficiency, and accelerated sustainable innovation

 ::::::::::::::::::::::::::::::::::::: challenge

 ## DISCUSSION:

 (In groups, 15 minutes): visit the website of the [Psychological Science Accelerator](https://psysciacc.org/) and read briefly about the project.
-Then discuss with you group how you can collaborate with a project with this characteristics as a librarian.
+Then discuss with your group how you can collaborate on a project with these characteristics as a librarian.

 Share your answers on the collaborative document.